Varnish vs. Deck Stain: Which Should You Use?

 I recommend applying transparent stains annually and semi-transparent, semi-solid, and solid stains every two to three years.
 The surface preparation process, which may include cleaning, stripping, brightening, and drying, is critical before staining.
 Always allow the stain time to penetrate the wood and remove any remaining excess.

-When choosing a stain, select one that is appropriate for the deck’s condition and the local climate.
-Check out my post regarding when to initially stain new wood decks.
+When choosing a stain, select one that’s appropriate for the deck’s condition and the local climate.
+Check out my post on when to initially stain new wood decks.

 Take the Next Step: Find the Perfect Finish for Your Deck

-Transparent parent stains are ideal for newer decks to enhance the wood’s natural appearance.
+- Transparent stains are ideal for newer decks to enhance the wood’s natural appearance.

 Can I mix varnish and deck stain on the same deck?

-No. I don’t recommend mixing varnish and stain, as it will negatively alter the stain and void the manufacturer’s warranty.
+No. I don’t recommend mixing varnish and stain, as it will negatively alter the stain’s performance and void the manufacturer’s warranty.
+The two products have fundamentally different chemistries — one penetrates, one sits on top — and combining them can lead to poor adhesion and premature failure.

 Is there a clear winner between varnish and deck stain for durability?

-To broadly compare the durability of varnish vs stain is rather indeterminate.
-Although both varnish and stain protect wood, there are many types of each, most of which are specially formulated.
-On exterior wood decks, varnish typically struggles to withstand the elements and is more susceptible to fading, peeling, and blistering than stain.
-For maintaining your deck, I recommend choosing a deeply penetrating deck stain.
+Broadly comparing the durability of varnish vs. stain is somewhat indeterminate, since there are many formulations of each.
+On exterior wood decks, however, varnish typically struggles to withstand the elements and is more susceptible to fading, peeling, and blistering than stain.
+For maintaining your deck, I recommend choosing a deeply penetrating deck stain instead.

 How do I know if my deck needs to be stripped before applying a new finish?

-It is important to always completely remove any remnants of the existing stain before staining your deck.
-Deck stain strippers soften existing coatings for easier removal and clear the surfaces of mold, mildew, or dirt.
-Strippers are most effective with removing clear, transparent, or semi-transparent stains, not paints, solid stains, or varnish.
+Always completely remove any remnants of the existing stain before staining your deck.
+Deck stain strippers soften existing coatings for easier removal and clear the surface of mold, mildew, or dirt.
+Strippers are most effective at removing clear, transparent, or semi-transparent stains — not paints, solid stains, or varnish, which require different removal methods like sanding.

 Does varnish make wood waterproof?